Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-Nuget-Packages.md

    Microsoft.aspnetcore.identity.entityframeworkcore
    ```

-   -->///this package needs to work with Identity core (LogIn,SignUp, Password etc.)
+   -->///this package needs to work with Identity Core (Authentication, Authorisation, LogIn,SignUp, Password etc.)
+   -->///To start working with Identity Core framework we need to install this package --> and all other dependent packages will install automatically in our app
+   -->///if we want to use LogIn, SignUp, Passwords, Registration, security in the app and other features

 9. ```bash
    jQuery.Ajax.Unobtrusive